 "Nothing can replace the great music, company and atmosphere of the festival, but we thought we could try and keep the wonderful step and broom dancing traditions running.

 "Thanks to Matt Norman and Richard De Salis we took to the internet to enable the step dancers and broom dancers to compete from their own homes.

 "It all went very well and we can't thank all those involved and the competitors enough.
 They really helped us to keep the traditions alive, which is the aim of the festival."

 Another important and increasingly popular part of the annual Dartmoor Folk Festival is the Children's Festival which is directed by Entertainingly Different's Rob Pudner.

-The 43rd Dartmoor Folk Festival is due to take place on August 6, 7 and 8, 2021 and will include a packed weekend of concerts, ceilidhs, workshops, song and music sessions, children's festival, craft displays, folk service, Dartmoor ramble and much more.
+The 43rd Dartmoor Folk Festival is due to take place on August 6, 7 and 8, 2021 and, all being well, will include a packed weekend of concerts, ceilidhs, workshops, song and music sessions, children's festival, craft displays, folk service, Dartmoor ramble and much more.

-Those who have booked tickets for this year will automatically roll over or, if requested, full refunds will be made.
+Those who have booked tickets for this year will automatically have their tickets rolled over or, if requested, full refunds will be made.
 It is hoped that many of the artists booked for the 2020 festival will be able to appear at the 2021 festival.